 With digital technology t, e way it currently is, the existence of apps which – deliberately or otherwise – are useful for students should come as no surprise.
 The number of apps is something which is growing and changing every day, as education changes, and as the technology we use changes as well.
 These apps can take a variety of forms, both because of the huge variety in education and subject matter, but also because different people want different things out of both their education and different things out of their apps.

-While one person may want an app which can help them take notes, another one might want to use it in place of a diary, while a third may need it for another reason entirely.
+While one person may want an app that offers a free grammar checker, another one might want to use it in place of a diary, while a third may need it for another reason entirely.
 The sheer number of apps out there is something which can help you write your essay for you or help you in memorizing languages; whatever you need, there is an app for it.

 This app is specifically for use in management and productivity – it essentially functions as an all-in-one diary and planner for your life, reminding you of appointments and allowing you to store all kinds of information.